Financial Assistance for Pregnant Mothers | 23 Resources

 Housing Vouchers

 Housing vouchers can help pregnant low-income women by covering much of their apartment rental payments.
-The voucher might pay 70% of the monthly rent for your neighborhood’s “market rate” unit.
+For example, the voucher might pay 70% of the monthly rent for your neighborhood’s “market rate” unit.

 The Section 8 voucher money flows from the federal government to state and county agencies.
 Therefore, you need to apply through your county public housing agency.